Permission for a Mezzanine Floor

 The first question to answer is do you need planning permission to add a mezzanine floor?
 Another important question is what are the Australian Standards that must be met in installing a mezzanine floor?

-Disclaimer:- This article will provide you with general information about installing a Mezzanine Level in Australia.
-It is intended as a guide only.
+Disclaimer. – You will find general information in this article about installing a Mezzanine Level in Australia.
+This is intended as a guide for you.
 It is the owner’s responsibility to find out exactly what is required in your council area.

 Do I need permission to install a mezzanine floor?